mhuap/shopify-intern-challenge/README.md

-# shopify-intern-challenge
+# Spacestagram: Image-sharing from the final frontier

+API: NASA Astronomy Picture of the Day

+Built with React, Axios, and Material Design icons.

-Created with CodeSandbox
+Created with CodeSandbox.